John T. James: Scientific expertise

 James served as an inhalation toxicologist for the U.S. Army at the Chemical Research Development and Engineering Center in Aberdeen Proving Ground, MD from 1982 to 1989.
 There he was responsible for projects on multispecies inhalation toxicity to achieve accurate human estimates on chemical warfare agents.
 From 1978 to 1981 he served as a guest investigator at the National Cancer Institute in Bethesda, MD where he discovered a relationship between chemically induced colon tumors in two strains of mice and the persistence of miscoding DNA adducts in colonic mucosa.
 He is the inventor of three research devices including a gas mask filter test apparatus and a charcoal adsorbent test apparatus.

 His current research interests focus on the toxic effects of inhaled dusts to include carbon nanotubes, which are useful in making high-strength and light-weight materials, and lunar dust, which could be a health problem when humans return to the Moon for good.
 He and his team are developing differential mobility spectrometry for applications to spacecraft air quality monitoring.

 Patient safety

 James' personal activities center on patient safety advocacy, which developed as a result of loss of his 19-year-old son to medical errors.
 He has spoken to civic, religious, political, legislative, and expert groups on ways to improve patient safety.
 He is the recipient of the Semmelweis Society award for patient safety advocacy and was a 2008 Patient and Family Scholar to the National Patient Safety Foundation meeting.
 James is author of "A Sea of Broken Hearts" published in 2007; he founded Patient Safety America in 2008 and distributes a monthly newsletter on patient safety to hundreds of members.
 His newsletter is designed to inform the public of new scientific discoveries published in major medical journals that could affect their safety when they seek healthcare.
 Members of Patient Safety America are encouraged and guided to support national legislation that fosters patient safety in America.
+The Patient Safety Action Network founded by James is aiming to eliminate preventable medical errors.
+The organization remained active in 2026.

+James estimated that preventable medical errors lead to around 210,000 death every year.
+Based on his studies, the actual number could be more than twice as high.